 Consider applying to register your own trade mark

-Once you’re confident with your ideas, our free TM Checker tool can help you discover if a specific word, phrase or logo is suitable for registration in Australia.
+Once you’re confident with your ideas, our free TM Checker tool can help you check whether a specific word, phrase or logo is suitable for registration in Australia.

-Registering a trade mark can cost as little as $330 per class of good or service for 10-year protection.
+TM Checker also offers a guided application experience, and registering a trade mark this way can cost as little as $330 per class of good or service for 10-year protection.

-TM Checker can guide you through the registration process, or you can seek support from an IP professional.
+You can also seek support from an IP professional.

 Decide if a registered trade mark is right for your business.